-<<(f) the Loans from which the Receivables comprised in the Initial Portfolio and in each Subsequent Portfolio arise (or will arise, as the case may be) have been (or will be, as the case may be) disbursed in the Originator's ordinary course of business. (...)>>.
+<<(f) (Origination in the ordinary course of business and no adverse selection): the Loans from which the Receivables comprised in the Initial Portfolio and in each Subsequent Portfolio arise (or will arise, as the case may be) have been (or will be, as the case may be) disbursed in the Originator's ordinary course of business.
+The Receivables comprised in the Initial Portfolio have been, and the Receivables comprised in the each Subsequent Portfolio will be, selected by the Originator in accordance with credit policies which are no less stringent than those that the Originator applied at the time of origination to similar exposures that have not been (or will not be) assigned in the context of the Securitisation, pursuant to article 20(10), first paragraph, of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria:>>.